Ezra Booth: Involvement in the Latter Day Saint movement

-Oh June 4, 1831, Booth was ordained to be a high priest by Lyman Wight in a "log school house" in Kirtland.
+Oh June 4, 1831, Booth was ordained a high priest by Lyman Wight in a "log school house" in Kirtland.
 Booth was reportedly possessed by a "foul spirit" during the meeting, and Joseph Smith "commanded it to depart".
 On June 6, 1831, he was called to go to Missouri with Isaac Morley and preach the word "by the way".
 He was described as an "urbane" and "articulate" preacher.
 Many people, such as Symonds Ryder, were baptized as a result of Booth's preaching.
 On August 4, 1831, Booth was one of fourteen elders attending the conference called "by special commandment of the Lord" in Kaw township, Jackson County, Missouri.
 He was present for the laying of the cornerstone of the temple to be built at New Jerusalem.
 While serving as a missionary, Booth did not experience the success he'd expected to have.
 He had assumed that he would convert people through the performance of miracles, as had been his experience with Joseph Smith.
 Because this was not the case, Booth began to distance himself from the church.
 Of Booth's time in the church, Richard Bushman wrote: "every attempt at healing became a test, and, as his faith waned, he noted only failures, overlooking or not witnessing the successful healings recounted by the believers such as John Whitmer."